Get in Touch

 Introduction to XG5000 and LS Electric PLC Platforms

-• Overview of the XGT and XGB PLC families and their typical applications.
+• An overview of the XGT and XGB PLC families along with typical use cases

-• Navigating the XG5000 interface, project tree, and primary tools.
+• Navigating the XG5000 interface, project tree structure, and primary tools

-• Creating new projects and selecting the appropriate CPU.
+• Initiating a new project and selecting the appropriate CPU

-• Utilizing comments, symbols, and naming conventions for better maintainability.
+• Utilizing comments, symbols, and naming conventions to ensure maintainability

 Hardware Configuration and Addressing

-• Configuring the CPU and I/O modules within the project.
+• Configuring CPU and I/O modules within the project

-• Verifying configuration consistency prior to online connection.
+• Verifying configuration consistency before establishing an online connection

 Communication Setup and Online Connection